Last Updated on November 10, 2023 by Sorin Petroj

-If you are a serious table tennis player, no wonder you have been thinking of getting yourself a practice partner, perhaps the Start table tennis robot from the Butterfly Amicus series.
-If that’s so, you’ll find this Butterfly Amicus Start review helpful.
+If you are a serious table tennis player, no wonder you have been thinking of getting yourself a practice partner, perhaps the Butterfly Amicus Start robot from the Butterfly Amicus series.
+If that’s so, you’ll find this ping-pong robot review helpful.

 We have been testing the Butterfly Amicus Start Table Tennis Robot for several weeks now and have found it to be a great way to improve your game.
 It is an affordable and convenient way to train on your own at home, in your garage, or basement.
 It also comes with an optional remote control to change the robot’s ball delivery speed and settings.

 But there’s more to it.
 In this Butterfly Amicus Start table tennis robot review, I will explain how it works, its features, and how much it costs so that you can make an informed decision before purchasing.

 Brief Overview: What is Butterfly Amicus Start Robot?

 Butterfly Amicus Start is a three-wheel head table tennis robot that attaches to any standard ping pong table, allowing you to train as long as you want.
 What can the Amicus Start do?

 Firstly, the Amicus Start’s unique three-wheel design allows it to mimic champion players’ spin placement and trajectory, with unmatchable adjustment capabilities in the table tennis robot industry.